MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-09-Five-Easy-Ways-to-Improve-Lab-Experiments.md

 Do all extrusive igneous rocks contain crystals? | Pick an igneous rock and describe its physical properties.
 Why do some igneous rocks have bubble holes? | What chemical compositions are used it distinguish magmas?
 List two extrusive igneous rocks. | Pick a type of magma and describe its chemical composition.
 Granite and obsidian are chemically similar.
-How are they different? | Use the physical properties of your igneous rock samples to create and identification key or dichotomous key.
+How are they different? | Use the physical properties of your igneous rock samples to create an identification key or dichotomous key.